Normal Endometrial Thickness in Periods & Pregnancy

 Q: When should I worry about endometrial thickness?

-A: You should worry about endometrial thickness if it is outside the normal range or if you experience any abnormal symptoms such as abnormal vaginal bleeding, pelvic pain, or difficulty getting pregnant.
+A: You should worry about endometrial if it is outside the normal range or if you experience any abnormal symptoms such as abnormal vaginal bleeding, pelvic pain, or difficulty getting pregnant.
 In these cases, you should consult a healthcare provider for further evaluation and treatment.

 Q: What endometrial thickness is abnormal?